Four Tips to Get the Most out of Your Private Boat Charter

 Show up prepared

 Our boat provides great shade, but sunscreen is always recommended.
 We recommend using something with broad-spectrum protection and a high SPF.
 Pack a towel if you plan to get wet.
 Most of our charters are cruising on the water (not in the water) so this is optional if you want to stop at Caledesi Island when tides allow.
-You may also bring some snacks like jerky, fruit snacks, granola bars or nuts make for easy snacks that won’t go bad while you’re out.
+You may also bring some snacks like jerky, fruit snacks, granola bars or nuts; essentially, you’re looking for easy snacks that won’t go bad while you’re out.
 We do provide a Yeti Cooler on board as well as a refrigerator to keep drinks cold while underway.

 Bring a camera